davekinkead/big-data-and-democracy/outline.md

 1. Democracy is valuable but imperfect

-  - churchill's trope

-  - why is it valuable? - fairness, justice, equality, knowledge
+2. There are numerous accounts for why democracy is valuable including fairness, justice, equality, knowledge

-  - epistemic justifications

-  - condorcet's jury theorm
-    - quick review of lit
-    - relies on 1) voter independence & 2) voter competence

-  - deliberative accounts
-    - rousseau, mill, cohen, habermas
+3. One important source of value is epistemic (see rousseau, mill, cohen, habermas, CJT)
-    - relies on ??? power distribution, common goal / commitment to reason, diverse views

-2. Epistemic justifications must overcome significant challenges (its foibles)
+4. Epistemic justifications must overcome significant challenges (its foibles)

-  - the challenge of epistemic democracy is generate superior answers despite:

-    1. knowledge deficiencies: voters lack the necessary knowledge & expertise to make informed judgements accross a wide range of issues
+    - knowledge deficiencies: voters lack the necessary knowledge & expertise to make informed judgements accross a wide range of issues

-    2. cognative biases: all humans suffer from faulty reasoning to some degree
+    - cognative biases: all humans suffer from faulty reasoning to some degree

-    3. divergent values: all humans hold a range of diverse values (we are biased to our own point of view)
+    - divergent values: all humans hold a range of diverse values (we are biased to our own point of view)

-  - despite these challenges, epistemic democracy does overcome them and in the case of 3 and sometimes 2, turns them into positives
+5. Epistemic democracy overcomes these challenges (and can turn them into positives)

+    - highlight the importance of cognative diversity & explain the mechanism of how this works
+      - CJT
+      - Wisdom of the crowds
+      - Scientific practice
   - divergent view points are essential to the strengh of aggregative accounts
   - bandwagon effect can be positive when the process is truth tracking

-3. Further complications arise when participants are not commited democrats (its saboteurs)
+6. Further complications arise when participants are not commited democrats (its saboteurs)

   - self interest can lead to subversion of democracy for private ends
     - see Habermas' "systemically distorted communication" in Knowledge and Human Interests